-Present all results in one table and interpret the coefficients in each regression, explaining why they change.
-Your final table need only include the relevant coefficients; do not report information on all coefficients.
+Your tables need only include the relevant coefficients; do not report information on all coefficients.

-(f) The previous estimation included age linearly.
-Use the estimation for (e)(1) and use two methods to relax the linear assumption on age.
+(g) The previous estimation included age linearly.
+Use the estimation for (f)(1) and use a method that relaxes the linear assumption on age.
 Report the results in a table.
-Write a few sentences that interpret the results.
-Explain which method you prefer and why.
+Write a few sentences that interpret the results, comparing with part (e).